Ozzy-codes/age-calculator/README.md

 - I'm looking forward to trying out a different backend on this project or an other one, I'm considering [Go](https://go.dev/).

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author